bxparks/AceRoutine/USER_GUIDE.md

 ### Coroutine Instance

 All coroutines are instances of the `Coroutine` class or one of its subclasses.
+There are 2 recommended ways of creating coroutines:

+* Using the `COROUTINE()` macro
+* Manually subclassing the `Coroutine` class.

+(The third option is useful mostly for unit testing purposes, and is explained later in the [Custom Coroutines](#Custom) section below.)

+**Using COROUTINE() Macro**

 The name of the coroutine instance is the name provided in the `COROUTINE()` macro.
 For example, in the following example:
 ```C++
 COROUTINE(doSomething) {